 - All syllabi must include the appropriate statement on accessibility.
-See a sample statement on accessibility. - All videos (movies, DVDs, YouTube, etc.) shown in class must be captioned accurately and captions must be turned on and properly sized for the room when they are shown. - For any class in which a guest speaker or student provides class content (including TA sessions and labs), faculty members must provide a copy of the requirements set forth in this document to the presenter(s) and inform them that they must provide their lectures/content in an accessible way. - For all course materials: - All documents that are uploaded to Moodle and are part of the reading requirement for the course, must be accessible.
-This includes any scans of books or journal articles. - All books that are required reading must be available in a version that is compatible with text-to-speech software.
+See a sample statement on accessibility. - All videos (movies, DVDs, YouTube, etc.) shown in class must be captioned accurately and captions must be turned on and properly sized for the room when they are shown. - For any class in which a guest speaker or student provides class content (including TA sessions and labs), faculty members must provide a copy of the requirements set forth in this document to the presenter(s) and inform them that they must provide their lectures/content in an accessible way. - For all course materials: - o All documents that are uploaded to Moodle and are part of the reading requirement for the course, must be accessible.
+This includes any scans of books or journal articles. - O All books that are required reading must be available in a version that is compatible with text-to-speech software.
 Please note that e-books and online versions of textbooks are not necessarily accessible with text-to-speech software.
-If you are uncertain, check with Educational Technology Services or Access Services before making an e-book required reading for the course. - All videos (movies, DVDs, YouTube, etc.) expected to be screened outside of class as part of the course requirement must be captioned.
-If videos are shown in a group setting, captions must be accurate, turned on, and properly sized for the room.

-All websites, digital textbook supplements, and digital software or services that students are required to use in your course must meet appropriate web or software accessibility standards.
+If you are uncertain, check with the Educational and Scholarly Technology team or Access Services before making an e-book required reading for the course. - All videos (movies, DVDs, YouTube, etc.) expected to be screened outside of class as part of the course requirement must be captioned.
+If videos are shown in a group setting, captions must be accurate, turned on, and properly sized for the room. - O All websites, digital textbook supplements, and digital software or services that students are required to use in your course must meet appropriate web or software accessibility standards.
 Many educational publishers provide information about accessibility on their websites or upon request.
-If your publisher does not provide this information, Educational Technology Services can help you.
+If your publisher does not provide this information, the Educational and Scholarly Technology team can help you.